• Skip to primary navigation

 MamaShire's Gluten-Free Baking Blend

-• The oat fiber that I use is THM Oat Fiber and it is the ONLY ONE on the market that is certified gluten free.
-If you don’t have to eat exclusively gluten free you could use this oat fiber.
+• The oat fiber that I use is THM Oat Fiber, and it is the only one on the market that is certified gluten-free.
+If you don’t have to eat exclusively gluten-free, you could use this oat fiber.

 • Nutiva Organic Coconut Flour is my favorite.

-• I get my organic golden ground flaxmeal at Costco or Amazon.
+• I get my organic golden ground flax meal at Costco or Amazon.
 It is cheaper at Costco.

 Nutrition Facts: